 What are the Benefits of Neurofeedback Treatment?

 As science continues to uncover more about the brain and its ability to readapt, our treatment center in Agoura Hills believes that neurofeedback therapy is a powerful tool.
-Here are some of the benefits to this treatment.
+Here are some of the benefits of this treatment.

 - Non-invasive.
 Neurofeedback is completely safe.
 NO electricity enters the brain.